AdaCore/aws/docs/source/high_level_services.rst

 .. index:: Dispatchers

-In many AWS applications it is needed to check the URI to give the right answer.
+In many AWS applications it is necessary to process the URI to give the right answer.
 This means that part of the application is a big **if/elsif** procedure.
-Also, in standard callback it is not possible to have user data.
-Both of these restrictions are addressed with the Dispatchers facilities.
+Also, in the standard callback it is not possible to have user data.
+Both of these restrictions are addressed with the Dispatcher facilities.

 Working with a dispatcher is quite easy:

 * Create a new dispatcher by inheriting from the service you want to build.
-* Register a set of action based on rules (strings, regular expressions depending on the service)
+* Register a set of action based on rules (strings or regular expressions depending on the service)

 .. _Callback_dispatcher: